Privacy of Student Records (FERPA)

 The University respects the rights and privacy of students in accordance with the Family Educational Rights and Privacy Act (FERPA).
 The University may disclose certain items of directory information without the consent of the student, unless the student submits a written non-disclosure request, verified by University personnel or a notary.

 Students are required to file requests for non-disclosure with the Office of the Registrar.
-Non-disclosure forms remain in place permanently, unless the office is notified otherwise.
-Students may grant online access to select individuals via the student information system.
+Non-disclosure requests remain in place permanently, unless the office is notified otherwise.
+Students may grant online access to select individuals via the student information system; requests to grant online access cannot be processed by the Office of the Registrar.

 Directory information consists of: